future timeline technology singularity humanity predictions events 2020 2050 2100

 Stem cell pharmacies are commonplace

-Stem cell pharmacies are now a common sight on high streets.
-These offer walk-in diagnosis, stem-cell collection and banking services for use in future medical crises.
-Cheap, personalised and targeted treatments are available for the rapid regeneration of body parts and organs.*
+Stem cell pharmacies are now a fairly common experience in the developed world, offering walk-in diagnosis, stem-cell collection and banking services for use in future medical crises.
+Affordable, personalised and targeted treatments are becoming available *

-Of those who are married, the number of children per couple has declined in Western societies.
+Of those who are married, the number of children per couple has declined – and not just in the UK, but other Western societies too.
 Combined with increasing numbers of Muslim immigrants (who have higher numbers of children), this is significantly altering the demographic balance.

 References